 - Heartbeats that feel rapid, pounding or fluttering.

 - Swelling of the legs, ankles, feet, stomach area and neck veins.

-- Bloating of the abdomen due to fluid buildup
+- Bloating of the stomach area due to fluid buildup.

-Signs and symptoms tend to get worse unless treated.
-In some people, the condition worsens quickly; in others, it might not worsen for a long time.
+Symptoms tend to get worse unless they are treated.
+In some people, the condition becomes worse quickly.
+In others, it might not become worse for a long time.

 When to see a doctor

-- Use of some chemotherapy drugs and radiation to treat cancer
+- Use of some chemotherapy medicines and radiation to treat cancer.

 Types of cardiomyopathy include: